 - Click OK then click Close.
 Reboot your PC to save changes.

-Did these solutions help to fix DNS server not responding windows 10?
+Did these solutions help to fix the DNS server not responding to windows 10?
 Let us know on comments below, also read:

 - Chrome Unable to Connect to Proxy Server (err_proxy_connection_failed)